Crosley Engine Family Tree

 Taylor 6 Cylinder

-Taylor first built a 425 CI 6 cylinder with fabricated block hoping for a military contract.
 When the 6 was not accepted, he built a 4 cylinder version, based on the same principals, that he submitted for testing by the Navy.
-The Navy liked he engine but Taylor was not in a position to build engines in quantity, Crosley Corporation came into the picture and that is where we begin this family tree.
+The Navy liked the engine but Taylor was not in a position to build engines in quantity, Crosley Corporation came into the picture and that is where we begin this family tree.

 Mystery 6 Cylinder